19 November 2019

 A cystoscopy is a test that allows doctors to see the inside of your bladder.
 A cystoscope is a long thin tube that is passed into your bladder.
 It has a small camera on one end which sends back images to your doctor and can also be used to position small surgical instruments to take biopsies or perform minor surgery.

-Cystoscopy involves looking inside your bladder to check for any problems.
+Cystoscopy involves looking inside your bladder to check for any problems, including bladder cancer.
 It can also be used to treat certain conditions.
 If you’re having this test or treatment it’s possible that:

 There are two types of cystoscopy: